ap0llo/Cake.DotNetLocalTools.Module/README.md

 ## Building from source

+**Note:** This repository uses git submodules, so please use `git clone --recursive` to also clone the submodules.

 Building the project from source requires the .NET 7 SDK (version 7.0.100 as specified in [global.json](./global.json)).